Majken Karoline Jensen

 Primary fields of research

-- Identification and evaluation of biomarkers and novel metabolic markers of aging (fatty liver disease, type 2 diabetes, cardiovascular, cognitive impairment, dementia) and disease progression;
+- Identification and evaluation of biomarkers for chronic aging-related diseases (fatty liver disease, type 2 diabetes, cardiovascular, cognitive impairment, dementia) and disease progression;

-- Investigations of high-dimensional methods (genome-wide association studies, metabolomics and proteomics) in observational epidemiology;
+- Investigations of high-dimensional data (genome-wide association studies, metabolomics and proteomics) in observational epidemiology;

-- Advancement of methodological approaches for the epidemiological investigation of biomarkers in chronic diseases (Mendelian Randomization, pathway analyses, and layering of high-dimensional data) in traditional observational study design.
+- Advancement of methodological approaches for the epidemiological investigation of biomarkers in chronic diseases (Mendelian Randomization, pathway analyses, and layering of high-dimensional data).

-At University of Copenhagen, I am part of the team funded by the Novo Nordisk Foundation Challenge Grant for the research project titled “Harnessing the Power of Big Data to Address the Societal Challenge of Ageing”.
-In collaboration with Statistics Denmark and Rigshospitalet in Copenhagen, we are combing omics in tissue biopsies from millions of Danes with the central registers to estimate prognosis and reclassify (biopsy-proven) diseases. https://www.dataforgood.science
+Part of researchteam funded by the Novo Nordisk Foundation Challenge Grant for the research project titled “Harnessing the Power of Big Data to Address the Societal Challenge of Ageing”.
+Aiming to combine data repositories and tissue biobank from millions of Danes to estimate prognosis and reclassify (biopsy-proven) diseases. https://www.dataforgood.science

 At Harvard T. H. Chan I lead projects funded by the American Diabetes Association, the Bright Focus Foundation, and NIH to investigate plasma biomarkers in relation to diabetes, CVD, cognitive impairment and risk of dementia.
-Investigations are conducted in the Danish EPIC cohort study (Diet, Cancer and Health), the Multi-Ethnic Study of Atherosclerosis, and the Cardiovascular Health Study, and the Gingko Evaluation of Memory Study.
+Investigations are conducted in the Multi-Ethnic Study of Atherosclerosis, the Cardiovascular Health Study, and the Gingko Evaluation of Memory Study.